Echota Cherokee Tribe of Alabama: History

 After the passage of the Indian Removal Act in the 1830, the majority of the Cherokee people were forcibly removed from the Southeastern United States.
 The approximately 1,000 Cherokee people who remained in the Southeast formed the Eastern Band of Cherokee Indians and their tribe continues to live in the community known as the Qualla Boundary.

+The Echota Cherokee claim that their ancestors were Cherokee people who fled or "simply walked away" from the Trail of Tears.
+They have also claimed that their ancestors were so white-passing and assimilated that they could escape detection simply by wearing hats and long-sleeved shirts to avoid getting a tan and by speaking English rather than Cherokee.

 In 1980 a group of people ineligible to enroll in any federally recognized Native American tribe set up a nonprofit heritage club known as "The Echota Cherokee."
 In 1984, when the Alabama Indian Affairs Commission was established to represent Native American interests in the state, the group attained state recognition.
 The group is headquartered in Falkville, Alabama.

 In 1997 the Echota Cherokee organization reported that they had 22,000 members.
 Only 21 members participated in the cited survey.
 They do not state what criteria they use for membership.
 Their stated accomplishments and goals at this time were that they had elected a council, and hoped to offer "instruction in the Cherokee language through the Alabama public school system."

 The Echota Cherokee have a representative on the Alabama Indian Affairs Commission and the Inter-Tribal Council of Alabama's WIA Program, to assist workforce improvement.